NetApp Back End Guide for the Shared File System Service

 - SVM specifies the storage virtual machine (previously called a vserver) name on the storage cluster on which provisioning of shared file systems should occur.
 This parameter is required if the driver should operate without managing share servers (that is, be limited to the scope of a single SVM).

-- ROOTVAGGR specifies the name of the aggregate upon which the root volume should be placed when a new storage virtual machine (SVM) is created to correspond to a Manila share server.
+- ROOTVAGGR specifies the name of the aggregate upon which the root volume should be placed when a new storage virtual machine (SVM) is created to correspond to a manila share server.
+This parameter is required if the value of

 - Replace TRFLAGS with a comma-separated list of options that control which trace info is written to the Shared File System service logs when the debug level is set to